 The Port funds the implicit and explicit subsidies on a pay-as-you-go basis, meaning that Port pays these costs as they occur or become due.
+Therefore, there are no assets accumulating in a qualifying trust.

 Annual OPEB Cost and Net OPEB Obligation